suizokukan/pimydoc/README.md

       Windows OS modified the linefeed characters to be added at the end of doclines.
 Without this modification, the tests can't pass on Windows systems since the test files use the \n linefeed, NOT the \r\n one.
+    • open() uses the option "encoding='utf-8" so that the script doesn't use the cp1252 encoding on Windows systems.

 ##v 0.1.7(beta) (2016_08_29) : documentation improved/project in beta stage.

     • improved the documentation